 Beckett Haight, Resource Specialist, Learning Support teacher…Special Educator, is a Californian who has worked in many different schools in California and in many different areas of Special Education as a volunteer, a teacher assistant and a teacher from K to 12.
 I…I mean he, has worked with students with Aspbergers, Autism, Down’s Syndrome, Specific Learning Disabilities, Emotional & Behavioral Disorders, ADHD and more.

-He has spent the last 8 years working in international schools.
-Doing Learning Support and co-teaching (and push-in) in English, Math, and the Sciences in the Dominican Republic, Ethiopia, Mexico, all the way to teaching the core subjects in a self-contained high school class in Kuwait.
+He has spent the last 9 years working in international schools.
+Doing Learning Support and co-teaching in English, Math, and the Sciences in the Dominican Republic, Ethiopia, Mexico, all the way to teaching the core subjects in a self-contained high school class in Kuwait, and serving as the Learning Support Coordinator in a school in Bali, Indonesia.

 My main professional interests are behavior support, transition, and writing development.
 I also like pork and riding my bike.